ramit21/python_poc/README.md

 When creating a set of objects of custom class, you can override __eq__ method in the class
 I can type cast set/tuple into a new list

-Dictionary: Key Value pairs.
+**Dictionary**: Key Value pairs.
 Key can be anything except list/tuple/set
 dict = {‘key1’:’Val1’, ‘key2’: ‘val2’}
 if ‘key1’ in dict:    #Avoid KeyError
 for key in dict : #by default iterates over keys of dictionary